![]() |

 No matter what your neighborhood friendly Best Buy employee will tell you, a retail computer is never going to be able to compete with the power and speed of a home built computer.
 Now you could always buy a retail computer and do upgrades on it, but that can actually be more expensive, and also limits your possibilities.

 Building a computer from scratch is undeniably cheaper, but there are those who just don’t want to do all the building-from-scratch thing due to personal reasons.
 Others don’t even have the luxury of time to plan ahead, shop around, and finally piece everything together-- which by the way, takes more or less half of the day.
 Not to mention the time it will take to clean all the mess you’ve made.
-So if you’re among these dedicated gamers, buying an affordable ready-to-game rig is by far the only option you have.
-Otherwise, read on
+So, if you’re among these dedicated gamers, buying an affordable ready-to-game rig is by far your only option.
+Otherwise, read on.

 So you're ready to build your very first gaming computer?
 Keep reading to find out ways of doing this without breaking the bank!